Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Methodology Overview

-In general terms, hallucination refers to a false perception of patterns or objects resulting from one's senses.
-With regards to LLMs, a myriad of studies have categorized hallucinations into bifurcated structures such as (1) \textit{intrinsic hallucination}, which refers to the LLM's outputs directly contradicting with the source content for extractive queries, or (2) \textit{extrinsic hallucination}, which refers to the LLM's outputs being unverifiable by the source content (i.e. irrelevant outputs) \cite {Ji_2023}.
-From a different angle, (1) \textit{factuality hallucinations} refer to outputs which directly contradict or fabricate the ground truth while (2) \textit{faithfulness hallucinations} define outputs that misunderstand the context or intent of the query \citep{huang2023survey}.
+\textbf{What is Hallucination?} In general terms, hallucination refers to a false perception of patterns or objects resulting from one's senses.
+With regards to LLMs, a myriad of studies bifurcate into (1) \textit{factuality hallucinations} that refer to outputs which directly contradict or fabricate the ground truth while (2) \textit{faithfulness hallucinations} define outputs that misunderstand the context or intent of the query \citep{huang2023survey, Ji_2023}.
+In this study, we introduce \textit{truthful hallucination} as the motivation on why we are perturbing the original query. \textit{Truthful hallucination} is defined as an LLM's inability to answer semantically similar but lexically different perturbations of a query.
+The motivation for \textit{truthful hallucination} stems from the analysis that neural networks display an intrinsic propensity to memorize training data \citep{carlini2021extracting} - in this case, memorizing the query and output.
+Given the risk of over-training LLMs, their opaque training data, and propensity to memorize - generating multiple outputs from the same query or analyzing a single output from a single query do not help measure \textit{truthful hallucination}.

-In this study, we will focus on the aforementioned types of hallucinations and introduce \textit{truthful hallucination} as a novel concept. \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item The motivation for \textit{truthful hallucination} stems from the analysis that neural networks display an intrinsic propensity to memorize training data \citep{carlini2021extracting}. \item \textit{Truthful hallucination} is defined as an LLM's inability to answer semantically similar but lexically different perturbations of a query. \item Understanding \textit{truthful hallucination} is essential to account for training bias.
-Namely, if an LLM has memorized a query and therefore can answer it correctly, \textit{but} demonstrates the inability to answer similar queries that are worded differently, it will be held accountable. \item Moreover, \textit{truthful hallucination} is reflective of user behavior - unless there is a drop-down of query templates, there will almost always be diverse representations of the same query. \end{itemize}